About Dr Sue Egan

 The journey of a thousand miles begins with one step ( Lao Tzu)

-I have spent the past 10 years working alongside lead psychologists in the NHS with families, individuals and larger care systems.
-Since my brother died by suicide, I have dedicated my practice to support others left behind after sudden loss, including: researching suicide grief and traumatic loss, educating and supervising other health professionals on the effect of suicide loss and public speaking on the subject.
+Over the past decade, I’ve collaborated with leading psychologists in the NHS, working extensively with families, individuals, and larger care systems.
+Following my brother’s suicide, my focus shifted to supporting those affected by sudden loss.
+This commitment involves researching suicide grief and traumatic loss, educating and supervising fellow health professionals on the impact of suicide loss, and engaging in public speaking on the subject.

-Eye Movement Desensitisation and Reprocessing (EMDR) is a recognised tool to heal the effect trauma has on our bodies and minds.
-My experience identifies how both actual (witnessing events) and perceived (imagining what happened) trauma is prevalent amongst suicide loss survivors.
-I am able to help you identify what is grief and what is trauma and use EMDR, if necessary, to support you in your healing process.
+Recognizing the impact of trauma on both the body and mind, I incorporate Eye Movement Desensitization and Reprocessing (EMDR) as a NICE-recommended tool for healing.
+My understanding extends to both actual (witnessing events) and perceived (imagining what happened) trauma prevalent among suicide loss survivors.
+If necessary, I can utilize EMDR to help distinguish between grief and trauma and support your healing process.

 Professional memberships & insurance partners